 “Before you two brought me into this room you ran a background check on me.
 You also checked my website advocating homeopathic medicine and recipes for making my own home remedies from plants and common chemicals.
 You have no idea how my former aquaintances died.
 The toxicology reports are coming back clean.
 There’s no physical evidence I was even around them when they died.”

 The older detective grew angry.
 His face reddened.
-Millicent silently assumed hypertension.
+Millicent assumed hypertension.

 “We’ll ask the questions here, Ms. Stingley!
 Where were you on July 7th and July 8th?”

 “Detectives, I’m a fifth generation apothecary.
 My father was one, and his father was one and so on and so on and so on.
 My degree from Emory University is in chemistry.
 I know more about the chemical make-up of your coffee than you do about your police work.
 I make and distribute pharmecutical drug hybrids that heal and, yes, possibly, in the wrong hands, kill.
 During that week in July, I was at a chemists’ conference in New York City.
 Here is a card from a colleague who will verify my attendance.
 So, there is my alibi.
-Until then, you’ll have to speak to my lawyer, Mr. Mattox.
+Until then, you’ll have to speak to my lawyer, Mr. Reeve Mattox.
+He is the very expensive kind.
 Here is his card.”

 Millicent flipped the business cards at Gordy.
 He and his partner were slack-jawed.
-She wondered why police work hadn’t improved in the 21st century.
-Murder certainly had.
+She wondered why police work hadn’t improved in the 21st century because murder had.

 “Ms. Stingley, we can’t talk to you right now, since you asked for an attorney.
 You can go, but count on us being in touch soon.
 Gordy, turn the camera off.”

 Gordy looked crushed.
 She liked Gordy.
-Millicent thought he was cute, his reaction, too.
-His wedding band indicated marriage.
+Millicent thought he was cute.
+His wedding band made her wonder.
 He probably had a cute wife and cute kids, she daydreamed.
 Paunchy was ringless and two honeybuns away from a heart attack.
 The room was being watched everywhere but the corner where Paunchy’s coffee cup sat, blinded by shadow.
 Millicent made her choice for victim number four.
-On her way out of the room, she reached the coffee cup and sprinkled contents from the same kind of beige capsule she laced Trever’s wine.
-Paunchy, older police detective Stu Andrews would die within hours.
+On her way out of the room, she reached the cup and sprinkled contents from the same kind of beige capsule she laced Trever’s wine.
+Paunchy, older police detective Stu Andrews would die within hours of cardiac arrest.

 The irresponsible clutter of the psychiatrist’s office angered Millicent Stingley more than having to talk to him.
 Books were unalphabetized and some weren’t shelved.
 Magazines were strewn on the coffee table without reason.
 Worst of all, the carpet hadn’t been vacuumed in days.
 She picked fuzz off her orange shirt and looked at the clock on the wall.
 It showed 4:03 pm.